srirambandaru/DaisyAudioReader/README.md

 DaisyAudioReader
 ================
-Daisy Audio Reader is a audio reader for visually challenged
+Daisy Audio Reader is an audio reader for visually challenged